Kappa-Dev/KappaTools/dev/tests/webapp.md

 - Click get trace at the bottom and check file, json with empty trace
 - If not done in previous section, Copy/paste in the editor https://www.di.ens.fr/~feret/teaching/2023-2024/MPRI.2.19/activities/causality/causality_slide_10.ka
 - Go to preferences, enable store trace, click Set
-- clear/start the simulation, it stops because of last `%obs`
+- clear/start the simulation, it stops because of last `%mod`
 - Click get trace at the bottom and check the file contains a non empty trace section (TODO: reference?)
 - Go to the stories tab, click launch
 - See that the computation log show up, that a story graph appears on the right